-Intended outcome Success criteria Increase the % of pupils reaching the expected standard in the Y1 phonics screening by embedding the Little Wandle Phonics scheme Y1 Phonics data % will increase from previous year (75%) Narrow the gap in attainment between the disadvantaged and their peers.
+Intended outcome Success criteria Increase the % of pupils reaching the expected standard in the Y1 phonics screening by embedding the Little Wandle Phonics scheme Y1 Phonics data % will increase from previous year (50%) Narrow the gap in attainment between the disadvantaged and their peers.
 KS2 data will show this has narrowed with a focus on progress Excellent teaching is more consistently embedded across the school.
 Lesson observations by SLT and the central team will show a higher proportion of excellent teaching.
 Parents feel more empowered to support their children at home and be engaged in their child's learning.
-Parents evening will be well attended.
-Parents will contribute to the development of learning passports (SEN).
-Homework will be completed, and home school diaries will show parental engagement.
+Parents evening will continue to be well attended.
+Parents' contribution to the development of learning passports (SEN) will be further increased.
+Homework will be completed, and home school diaries will show increased parental engagement.
 Improved levels of self esteem Pupil attitude to School and Self survey completed with disadvantaged children and strategies put in place after analysis.
-Survey repeated at the end of the year to show improvements Children to feel a sense of belonging to the school/community Parents will feel supported and will accept help/communicate more with the school
+Survey repeated at the end of the year to show improvements Children to feel a sense of belonging to the school/community Parents will feel supported and will accept help/communicate more with the school.
+All educational visits and residential will be attended by disadvantaged pupils.
+Enrichment clubs will be well attended.

-Activity in this academic year 2022-2023
+Activity in this academic year 2023-2024